Privacy Policy

 - Profile picture and other uploaded photos

-- Public profile information and descriptive texts
+- Public profile details and description texts

-- Advertisements (texts, images, categories, metadata)
+- Listings (texts, images, categories, metadata)

 - Reviews, star ratings, comments